laupardo/lumu_techinical_test/README.md

     python lumu_technical_test.py path/to/your/bind9.log
     ```

     Replace `path/to/your/bind9.log` with the actual path to your BIND 9 log file.
+In this repo you will find a file named queries which serves as a sample file.

 ### Required Imports